Aditya2063a/WorkIndia_Assignment/README.md

   - Install with: `npm install async-mutex`

 - **nodemon** (dev): A development tool that automatically restarts the server when file changes are detected.
-  - Install with: `npm install --save-dev nodemon`
+  - Install with: `npm install nodemon`

 ### Available Endpoints